Department: Clinical Science and Services

-David is a Senior Lecturer in Equine Surgery at the RVC Equine Referral Hospital.
+David is a Senior Lecturer in Equine Surgery at RVC Equine.
 He graduated from the Veterinary School of the University of Bern, Switzerland in 1994.
 He then spent 2 years at the Institute for Animal Pathology of the University of Bern earning a Master’s Degree (Dr. med. vet.).
 From 1997 to 1999 David completed a 3-year rotating program in Equine Medicine, Surgery and Diagnostic Imaging.
 In 2000 he entered a one-year rotating internship in Equine Medicine and Surgery at Louisiana State University where he stayed on for a 3-year Equine Surgery Residency and completion of a Master’s Degree program (MSc Vet Clin Sci).

 David moved to California where he completed a one-year Fellowship in Equine Surgery at UC Davis.
 He became a Diplomate of the American College of Veterinary Surgeons in 2005.
 Prior to joining the RVC in 2007, David spent 2 years at the Galbreath Equine Center of The Ohio State University as a Temporary Assistant Clinical Professor in Equine Orthopaedics.

 David is collaborating on multiple projects in the Structure and Motion Laboratory of the RVC and the Equine Diagnostic Imaging Service.
 His main research interests lie in diagnostic imaging, cartilage and tendon healing, biomechanics of locomotion, fracture repair and in veterinary education.